 Factors Causing Hair Loss As Per Ayurveda

 - When Vata dosha spikes in your body, it dehydrates your scalp tissues.
-Your hair follicles lack protection from harsh conditions like UV radiations.
+Your hair follicles lack protection from harsh conditions like UV radiation.
 This creates breakage and split ends in your dry hair.
 The roots also become weak and hair falls off from the damaged follicles.
 Eventually, these damaged follicles become dormant, causing hair loss.

 - When Pitta elevates in your body, your scalp tissues receive excess heat from inside.
 This causes inflammation in your follicles, which weakens your hair roots.
 The inflamed follicles fail to nourish the hair, leading to hair fall and premature greying.

 - When Kapha level raises, your scalp starts over secretion of sebum.
 The sebum build-up clogs the hair follicle receptors, from where it receives nutrients from the blood.
 This prevents hair growth.
 Greasy scalp with oily dandruff is caused due to Kapha aggravation in your body.

 Below are the fundamental aspects responsible for dosha imbalances in your body: